Migas Breakfast Tacos

 - 1 avocado, peeled, pitted and sliced, if desired

-- Add tomato and tortilla chips; cook 2 minutes.
+- Add tomato, chile ,and tortilla chips; cook 2 minutes.

-- Mix in eggs, salt, pepper and chiles; scramble, and when everything is perfectly combined, add cheese and let it melt.
+- Mix in eggs, salt, and pepper; scramble, and when everything is perfectly combined, add cheese and let it melt.

-- Wrap the migas in warm flour tortillas; garnish with slivers of avocado slices.
+- Serve the migas with warm flour tortillas and avocado slices.

 - Do not use bagged tortilla chips, instead cut up corn tortillas and lightly fry.

 - This recipe is vegetarian, but if you want heartier tacos add bacon or chorizo.